ruby-rdf/rdf-bert/README.md

 ----------------------

-RDF values (blank nodes, URI references, and literals) are represented as BERT strings containing the values' canonical [N-Triples][] forms.
-RDF triples are represented as three-term BERT lists containing such BERT strings.
+RDF values (blank nodes, URI references, and literals) are represented as BERT strings using the appropriate canonical [N-Triples][] lexical forms.
+RDF triples are represented as three-term BERT lists containing such BERT strings for the subject, predicate and object.

 ### Blank nodes